cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

     PS1='${debian_chroot:+($debian_chroot)}\u@\h:\w\$ '
 fi
 ```
-Make sure you change the one being executed, in the previous example if the prompt shows up with colors then is the first one (inside the if) you need to change.
+Make sure you change the one being executed, in the previous example if the prompt shows up with colours then is the first one (inside the if) you need to change.

 Before changing the PS1 variable make sure you create a backup variable with the default value, example:
 ```bash